The Six Points Innovation Center

 Six Points Innovation Center (6PIC) is a newly renovated 4,000 square-foot building located at 3001 Meadowbridge Road in Highland Park that is a safe, fully- programmed teen center where neighborhood youth have access to innovative programming in the arts, urban ecology, education assistance, public media, public history, and advocacy.

-As an engaging hub of community revitalization, youth activity and non-profit collaboration, 6PIC fills a gap in afterschool programming, providing resources , and education for neighborhood teens, while encouraging them to become Changemakers for their community.
+As an engaging hub of community revitalization, youth activity and non-profit collaboration, 6PIC fills a gap in after school programming for teens.
+By providing resources and education for neighborhood teens, 6PIC encourages them to become Changemakers for their community.

 Funding for the renovation of the Boaz & Ruth-owned building was made possible by a Community Innovation Grant from the Robins Foundation, awarded in 2015, and construction was overseen by Tekton Builders.
 The space was designed by neighborhood youth with the assistance of volunteers from Baskervill, Glave & Holmes, and BCWH Architects.